alik-git/alik-git.github.io_old/_posts/2021-05-1-climatetldr.md

 ---
 layout: distill
-title: "Climate Change: A TL;DR"
+title: "Climate Change Article: Currently Still A Work in Progress"
 description: What to do about the current climate crisis
 date: 2021-05-10
 authors: